Conflict of Interest Policy for University Trustees and Officers

 For purposes of Paragraphs (A) and (B) above, a related party shall be defined as: one’s spouse, domestic partner, ancestors, children, grandchildren, great-grandchildren, siblings (whether by whole or half-blood), or the spouses of children, grandchildren, great-grandchildren, or siblings.

 The foregoing language is meant to be illustrative.
 Ultimately, the University’s Conflict of Interest Policy relies on each Trustee’s and Officer’s sound judgment.
-Recognizing that it is difficult to anticipate all potential conflicts in advance, Trustees and Officers are reminded that questions regarding the conflict of interest policy may be raised informally and confidentially at any time with the Chair of the Board, the Chair of the Committee on Trusteeship, or the University’s Vice President and General Counsel.
+Recognizing that it is difficult to anticipate all potential conflicts in advance, Trustees and Officers are reminded that questions regarding the conflict of interest policy may be raised informally and confidentially at any time with the Chair of the Board, the Chair of the Committee on Trusteeship and Governance, or the University’s Vice President and General Counsel.

 All Trustees and Officers must annually disclose actual and potential conflicts of interest by completing a Confidential Conflict of Interest Disclosure Statement, and these disclosures must be updated as new information becomes available that could affect the Trustee’s or Officer’s stated interests.